AutomatedLab/AutomatedLab/Documentation/AL Tutorial Series Part 6 - Installing Software and Running Custom Activities.md

 In the following command, Wireshark should be installed on all lab machines and Windows PowerShell should wait until all jobs are finished:

-Install-LabSoftwarePackage -ComputerName (Get-LabMachine -All) -Path E:\\LabSources\\SoftwarePackages\\WireShark.exe -CommandLine /S -PassThru | Wait-Job
+Install-LabSoftwarePackage -ComputerName (Get-LabVM -All) -Path E:\\LabSources\\SoftwarePackages\\WireShark.exe -CommandLine /S -PassThru | Wait-Job